William Child Villiers, 10th Earl of Jersey: Family seat

 In 2007, the Earl of Jersey put up for sale the family home, Radier Manor, along with several properties and around 70 acre of land on Jersey with an asking price of £12.5 million.
 However, the property was later withdrawn from the agents' listings.

 Marriage and issue

-On 16 August 2003, the Earl of Jersey married Marianne Simonne de Guelle, daughter of Peter and Jeannette de Guelle, in St Martin de Grouville, Jersey.
+On 16 August 2003, the Earl of Jersey married Marianne Simonne De Guelle, daughter of Peter De Guelle, in St Martin de Grouville, Jersey.
 They have four children: